ycai-adi/msdk_yc/Examples/MAX32665/LP_GPIO/README.md

   <img width="400" src="./pics/USB_Switch_Enabled.PNG">
 </p>

-With the USB Switch disabled, we reduce the load on VCOREA, preventing the soft start state on VCOREA.
+With the USB Switch disabled, we reduce the load on VCOREA, reducing the probability of the soft start state on VCOREA.

 <p align="center">
   <img width="400" src="./pics/USB_Switch_Disabled.PNG">